OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/could-not-rename-installable-isam-fileerror-3013.md

 - The file has been defined as read-only in the operating system or by your network.

-- In a network environment, you do not have write privileges for the file.
+- In a network environment, you don't have write privileges for the file.

 ## See also